• Skip to primary navigation

 Step 1: Add the layers.

-Layer the chicken and ham in a baking dish.
+Layer the chicken and ham.

 Step 2: Prepare the sauce.

 Use a saucepan to melt the butter and add in the flour, whisking to combine and cooking for 1 minute.
+Add milk and whisk.

-Add wine and then the cheese.
+Add cheese.

 Pour the sauce over the chicken and ham.